antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 multiple disease mechanisms.
 Different treatments for RA have been proposed, e.g. infliximab (IFX), methotrexate (MTX), tocilizumab (TCZ).
 However, a significant proportion of patients do not respond to initial treatment or reach remission.
 Others experience recurrence or deterioration of their disease.   <br>
 The complexity of RA has spurred research to dive deeper into the disease mechanisms using genetics, transcriptomics or proteomics.
 Extensive efforts are made to find more specific diagnostic markers.

-  Because of difficulties in measuring markers in the inflamed joints, to a large extent efforts have been focused on analyses of peripheral blood.
+  Because of difficulties in measuring markers in the synovial fluid of inflamed joints, to a large extent efforts have been focused on analyses of peripheral blood.
 However, as the article of Lee et al. point out (<a href="https://doi.org/10.1016/j.cyto.2019.154960" target="_blank">Cytokine, March 2020</a>), clinical translation has proven difficult.
 Lee et al. hypothesize that inflammatory responses in peripheral blood are different from those in the arthritic joint.

  ![](_static/images/KIT_rheumatoid-arthritis-drug-targets.jpg "Figure 1:  Cell types, cytokines, and chemokine receptors as rheumatoid arthritis drug targets (Source DOI: 10.1211/PJ.2016.20201090)")